maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 such a block fails, it is retried, and finally aborted.
-This may happen if the distance between tower and RCX does not match the distance settings (the switch at the bottom of the Tower, and configured in RCX, see above) or when there is too much ambient IR light (switch off lights in your room, close the curtains).
+This may happen if the distance between tower and RCX does not match the distance settings (the switch at the bottom of the Tower, and configured in RCX, see above) or when there is too much ambient IR light (switch off lights in your room, close the curtains, put RCX and tower in a box).

 ![Download firmware](images/download-firmware.png)